danielvogler/cdtimer/README.md

-# Countdown tool
+# Countdown timer

-A countdown tool with large display that counts down from a set time.
+A countdown timer with large display that counts down from a set time or goes through sequenced intervals.
 Optionally plays sound at given interval frequency or loads timetable of tasks.

 ### Usage
 - **Countdown time**: Enter in top left window for total countdown time.